 I love the three sturdy cable ties that come with the case – they’re perfect for preventing all the cables from becoming tangled.
 I use two to shrink my laptop charger cable as small as possible, then have one spare for keeping USB cables together.

-All materials have been built to last, meaning that the pouch should withstand all the bumps that life on road has to offer.
+All materials have been built to last, meaning that the pouch should withstand all the bumps that life on the road has to offer.

 The Cable Management 10 is the smallest of the range, but it’s perfect for your basic travel needs.
-Mine is currently holding my laptop charger and AC power adaptor, two usb cables, a mini portable speaker, two usb flash drives, my headphones, both my Olloclip lenses, and a small power bank – with room to spare.
+Mine is currently holding my laptop charger and AC power adaptor, two USB cables, a mini portable speaker, two USB flash drives, my headphones, both my Olloclip lenses, and a small power bank – with room to spare.

 If you’re carrying some more serious camera equipment, you may want to go for a slightly larger size – the range goes right up to the Cable Management 50 which, at 37 cm x 28.5 cm x 5 cm, would be perfect for photography essentials like batteries, CF card readers, or flash equipment.

 At 185mm x 102mm x 4.6 mm, the Cable Management 10 is much smaller but is still able to hold a lot – it’s ideal for the kinds of cables most travellers will find themselves bogged down with, like adaptors, wall chargers, and USB cables.

 In my opinion, yes.
 Underwear and cables are the two things that seem to get lost the easiest in suitcases and backpacks.
 Any product that keeps these items together and protected is a good idea, especially if you’re travelling long term.
 USB cables are surprisingly easy to damage, too, so a Cable Management case is a good investment if you want important things like your phone charger to survive a long term trip.